57 ways to save money on food

 - Downshift to value brands – a lot of your basic foods can be bought from the value range, and you genuinely won't be able to tell the difference.
 Use our guide on downgrading your supermarket brands to find out more

-- Become a ‘Whoops Warrior' – many supermarkets sell food that's past the sell-by date at a cheaper price.
-One shopping ninja we spoke to feeds her family exclusively on reduced grub for just £20 a week!
+- Become a ‘Whoops Warrior' – many supermarkets sell food that's just about to hit its sell-by date at a cheaper price.
+This shopping ninja feeds her family exclusively on reduced grub for just £20 a week!

-- Shop at supermarkets that offer a student discount – find out which supermarkets currently offer it
+- Shop at supermarkets like Morrisons and Co-op that offer a student discount

-- Find out if you have a ‘pay as you feel' supermarket near where you live
+- Find out if you have a ‘pay as you feel' supermarket or similar initiative near where you live

 - Shop online at Approved Foods, which sells grub that's close to/past its sell-by for around a third of the price